iliasprc/COVIDNet/README.md

 ## Training and evaluation
 The network takes as input an image of shape (N, 224, 224, 3) and outputs the softmax probabilities as (N, 3), where N is the number of batches.

+### COVID-CT-Dataset

+The COVID-CT-Dataset has 288 CT images containing clinical findings of COVID-19.
+We are continuously adding more COVID CTs.

+The images are collected from medRxiv and bioRxiv papers about COVID-19.
+CTs containing COVID-19 abnormalities are selected by reading the figure captions in the papers.
+All copyrights of the data belong to medRxiv and bioRxiv.

+Please refer to the preprint for details: COVID-CT-Dataset: A CT Scan Dataset about COVID-19

 ### COVIDx  dataset